|

 Figure 4: Left.
 TEEVE system based on visible spectrum imaging only.
 Right.
 Tele-immersive

+system based on visible and thermal IR spectrum imaging and information fusion.
 There are three types of benefits that IR imaging can provide tele-immersive systems:

 (1) IR can enhance image processing tasks at a low level (e.g. human foreground